 Both the mobile app and mobile website is useful in a business setting.
-However, a mobile website should always be prioritized by growing businesses and brands engaging e-commerce.
+However, a website should always be prioritized by growing businesses and brands engaging e-commerce.
 The mobile website, in many ways, is a central “hub” for consumer activity.
 The best part is that your users don’t have to download anything extra to access your mobile-optimized website.
 There is plenty of proven marketing strategies to drive raving fans directly to your website and converting them into paying customers.

 If your budget allows for it, then an app can be a big add-on to your business presence.
 But keep in mind there are significantly different strategies to drive interest and downloads for your app.
 You can do in-app advertisements on similar apps targeting your preferred users.
 Deep linking is a popular app advertisement strategy that you can execute to boost conversions and ROI.